Roger M. Bobb

 Roger Marcellus Bobb is an American producer and television director.
 He is the president and CEO of Bobbcat Films, a film and television production company based in Atlanta, Georgia formed in 2011.
 Prior to creating Bobbcat films, Bobb was the executive vice president of Tyler Perry Studios.

 Bobb has won seven NAACP Image Awards and has produced 11 Tyler Perry films grossing over half a billion dollars.
 He has produced over 600 television sitcom episodes in his career such as House of Payne, Meet the Browns, The Rickey Smiley Show, Last Call and Mann & Wife.

 Bobb also produced and directed the television movies Cooking Up Christmas, Holiday Heist, Friend Request, Raising Izzie, In the Meantime, Girlfriends Getaway and Girlfriends Getaway 2.
 He is a former DGA Trainee.

+He has appeared on the reality TV show "Real Housewives of Atlanta".

 Early life

 Bobb was born in Balham, London, England of Guyanese parents, and raised in Brooklyn, New York.

 He attended Brooklyn Technical High School, Brooklyn College and the School of Visual Arts.